The Spacewalker poster

 The inciting incident occurs at 17 minutes when Leonov and Belyayev are officially selected for the Voskhod 2 mission - the first-ever spacewalk attempt.
 The mission is rushed due to intelligence that Americans are planning their own spacewalk soon..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Leonov and Belyayev board the Voskhod 2 spacecraft and launch into orbit.
+This shows the protagonist's commitment to Leonov and Belyayev board the Voskhod 2 spacecraft and launch into orbit.
 They actively choose to commit to the mission despite knowing the untested technology could kill them.
 No turning back now., moving from reaction to action.

 The Collapse moment at 104 minutes (75% through) represents the emotional nadir.
 Here, The automatic re-entry system completely fails.
 The cosmonauts face certain death if they cannot manually land the spacecraft - something never successfully done before.
 They are utterly alone, cut off from ground control, hurtling toward Earth with no way to control their landing.
-All seems lost., shows the protagonist at their lowest point.
+All seems lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 112 minutes initiates the final act resolution at 80% of the runtime.
 Belyayev and Leonov synthesize their training, trust in each other, and technical knowledge to attempt the manual landing.
 They receive crucial calculations from ground control.
 They now have the information and resolve needed to attempt the impossible.
 They make the active choice to try., demonstrating the transformation achieved throughout the journey.